Finding Credit Card Debt Relief

 Step 2: Weigh your options for debt relief

 The credit counselor’s job is to provide all the information you need to make an informed decision to get out of debt.
-The counselor can help you understand how a debt management plan through a credit counseling agency will work.
+The counselor can help you understand how a debt management program through a credit counseling agency works.
 They will also explain how this solution differs from others, like debt consolidation, debt settlement, and bankruptcy.

-Once they answer all your questions, you may decide to explore other options before you choose a solution.
+Once they answer all your questions, you may explore other options before choosing a solution.
 As you research other options, these free resources can help you zero in on the best solution for your needs.

 Infographic